 - In a small mixing bowl, combine the instant chocolate pudding with the milk and whisk together until the powdered mix is dissolved.
 Pour the liquid pudding mix over top of the cake, try to fill the holes with the pudding mix.

 - Refrigerate the cake until the pudding is firm, about 10 minutes or so.
 Make sure the cake is completely cooled before frosting.

 For the Topping:

-- Wash and dry your mixing bowl.
-Place the mixing bowl and whisk attachment in the freezer for 5 to 10 minutes to chill while you are preparing the next steps.
+- Place the mixing bowl and whisk attachment in the freezer for 5 to 10 minutes to chill while you are preparing the next steps.